YanMetelitsa/Instagram-parser/README.md

 # Instagram followers parser

-Use this parser to collect a list of followers on instagram.
+Use this parser to collect a list of followers or followings on instagram.

 ## Features